 TOXIC MOLD EXPOSURE

 The Center for Occupational & Environmental Medicine (COEM) has successfully treated patients from all over the world since 1978.
-Our office consists of three MD's and a full support staff dedicated to helping patients gain optimal health.
+Our office consists of MD's and a full support staff dedicated to helping patients gain optimal health.

 Our physicians have seen many cases of mold exposure and its toxic effects.
 We are experienced in the accurate diagnosis and treatment of mold injuries.